 Hello everyone, I hope you have had good last couple of weeks, sorry about no posts last week, I should have posted a notice but I forgot about it among the crowds of life.
 But anyway I'm back this week with another review complementing one of the best games I've seen in a long time.
 A new game made by the creators of the Walking Dead Game comes a new game called The Wolf Among Us.
 The Wolf Among Us is a episodic graphic adventure (added a link for those of you who might be lost to what kind of platform that is) developed and produced by TellTale Games.
 Based off the comic book series "Fables" by Bill Willingham, The Wolf Among Us Episode 1 received positive reviews upon its recent release on October 11 of this year.
 For those of you viewing this from the future, the year is 2013.
 Anyway The Wolf Among Us takes place in a place called Fabletown located in Manhattan where Fables live who have been exiled from their homelands including fables such as Snow White, Beauty and the Beast, Icabod Crane, the Woodsman and countless other storybook characters who have been living among mundanes for hundreds of years.
 This game really synthesized on the saying "deathless as a fable".
 Displaying their near invincible qualities throughout the game such taking an axe in the head, getting shot in the heart, and getting thrown out of three story windows, that sort of thing.
 Other than Fabletown, alot of creatures who cant pass for humans such giants, animals and so forth are sent to The Farm located in upstate New York away from mundanes unless they can afford a glamour, a magical spell that can be purchased from which to make the user appear human.
 These glamours must be used by any non-human like fables under threat of being sent to

-Bigby fighting the Woodsman after getting word of that he was causing
+Bigby fighting the Woodsman after getting word of that he was causing trouble and would not calm down

 The Farm, which despite its large space and open areas, it is looked upon as a prison by its inhabitants and the rest of Fabletown.
 The main protagonist of the game is Bigby Wolf formally known as the Big Bad Wolf who has reformed himself, trying to put his past behind him, and been charged as sheriff of Fabletown to protect these fables from each other.
 Hailing from the provinces of the Dark Forest, Bigby was recruited by Snow White to serve as Fabletown's sheriff and using a enchanted dagger in a ritual it granted Bigby the ability to shift from human to wolf form or something in the middle as seen on the cover displayed above.